How to Become a Notary in Indiana

 Is notary training or an exam required to become a notary or to renew a notary commission in Indiana?

 Yes.
-Effective July 1, 2020, all new applicants and renewing notaries seeking appointment and reappointment as Indiana notaries public are required to:
+Effective July 1, 2020, all new applicants and renewing notaries seeking appointment and reappointment as Indiana notaries public are required to (IC 33-42-12-2):

-The education course and exam are available after paying the application fee.
-After finishing the education course, new applicants and renewing notaries must pass a thirty-question examination consisting of multiple choice and true or false questions.
-These individuals must get 24 questions correct or 80% to pass.
-Moreover, all notaries must fulfill a continuing education course not to exceed two hours of continuing education every two years to maintain their notary public commissions (IC 33-42-12-2).
+Moreover, all notaries must fulfill a continuing education course requirement every two years to maintain their notary public commissions [IC 33-42-12-2(b)].
 The fee to complete the continuing education course is $50.00.
-An Indiana notary public will be required to complete three continuing education courses, for a total of $150.00, over the course of the notary’s eight-year commission term.
-As this legal requirement becomes due, the Secretary of State will be sending out reminders to Indiana notaries public to their addresses on record.
+An Indiana notary public will be required to complete three continuing education courses, for a total cost of $150.00, over the course of the notary’s eight-year commission term.
+The Indiana Secretary of State will send out reminders to Indiana notaries public to their addresses on record.
+The deadline to complete a continuing education course and exam will be the last day of the month of the notary’s commission issuance date every two years.
 Continuing education courses may only be completed within ninety days of the due date.
 Failure to complete the continuing education course requirements will result in administrative action against the notary public, which may include the revocation of the notary’s commission.
-The continuing education course is offered through INBiz.
+The continuing education course is offered through the secretary of state’s website (INBiz).
 Continuing education courses taken or completed outside of INBiz are not accepted at this time.
-Indiana notaries may find their continuing education due date at https://mylicense.in.gov/EVerification/Search.aspx.
-To complete the continuing education requirements, go to https://inbiz.in.gov/certification/notary#verticalTab4.

 How much does it cost to become a notary public in Indiana?